chronot1995/cumulus-ansible-intermediate-vxlan-j2-2servers/README.md

   *                    via fe80::4638:39ff:fe00:8, swp2, 00:02:33
 ```

-One can also view the MAC addresses of the two switches by running the following command:
+One can also view the MAC addresses of the two switches within the EVPN instance by running the following command:

 ```
 cumulus@switch01:mgmt-vrf:~$ net show evpn mac vni 11